psychospace/psychospace.info/Bullion/Groups/-XI PARTY/Miguel Jaeger.md

 They were then [[Mass-Resurrection Incident|revived]] by a [[The Pitcher|pallid stranger]].
 Without explanation or cause for the event, they are interested in the bounty offered by the [[Daily Grind]] for personal reasons, mostly to discover the truth of the matter.

 # Personality
 Despite their casual way of speaking and disheveled appearance with a keen intellect and an eye for detail, they gained reputation for solving complex cases with unorthodox methods.
-Their expertise lies not only in investigative skills but also in knowledge of alchemy, allowing them to discern the hidden secrets of both people and potions.
+Their expertise lies not only in investigative skills but also in knowledge of [[alchemy]], allowing them to discern the hidden secrets of both people and potions.

 Their dedication to the craft and their unwavering determination make them a formidable force in the pursuit of truth.